Blaulux/Blaulux/README.md

 <img src= "Portadas_Lupita.jpg">

 ##About me
-- 🎮🎮 unity game developer
+- 🎮 Unity developer since 2021
--
+- 🧠 Focused on gameplay logic, smooth experiences & performance
+- 🐞 Bug fixer & system optimizer
+- 🌱 Always learning something new

 <!--
 **Blaulux/Blaulux** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.